SharonRodriguez67338/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

 In more detail, this quote emphasizes that over-concentrating on minor performance improvements early in the development process can lead to complex, hard-to-maintain code.
 It's better to ensure your code works correctly and is easily understandable before making optimizations.
 Always measure and identify bottlenecks through profiling before optimizing your code, as many assumptions about performance may prove false.

+# 2024-01-28
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail:
+"Optimizing code prematurely—before you have a clear understanding of where the real performance issues lie—can result in overly complex solutions, harder maintenance, and potentially introduce new bugs.
+Always prioritize solid architecture and good design principles.
+As you iterate and learn more about your program's behavior in production, then target optimizations at specific, proven problem areas for the most impactful improvements."